Sharpness, Restart and Acceleration: Scheduled Restarts for Smooth Convex Problems

 \subsection{Adaptive scheduled restart}

-The previous restart schedules depend on sharpness parameters $(r,\mu)$ in~\eqref{eq:KL}.
-In general, these values are neither observed nor known a priori.
-Making our restart scheme adaptive is thus crucial to its practical performance.
-Fortunately, we show below that a simple logarithmic grid search strategy on these parameters is enough to guarantee nearly optimal performance.
+The previous restart schedules depend on the sharpness parameters $(r,\mu)$ in~\eqref{eq:KL}.
+In general of course, these values are neither observed nor known a priori.
+Making the restart scheme adaptive is thus crucial to its practical performance.
+Fortunately, we show below that a simple logarithmic grid search on these parameters is enough to guarantee nearly optimal performance.